In Honor and Tribute

 October 9, 2017, fire broke out near where I live.
 It became multiple fires and spread very quickly due to the fierceness of the winds.

-People died; more than 7,500 homes and structures were dstroyed; many more people were and have been displaced and evacuated to evacuation centers, to friends and family homes, hotels/motels, anywhere people could find a safe place to bring themselves and their beloved animals.
+People died; more than 7,500 homes and structures were destroyed; many more people were displaced and evacuated to evacuation centers, to friends and family homes, hotels/motels, anywhere people could find a safe place to bring themselves and their beloved animals.

 People woken abruptly in the middle of the night, groggy and disoriented, having to flee from the fire with nothing but the clothes they wore, not knowing if they would return to a home or to ashes.
 Not knowing if they would make it out alive.
 Not knowing where their animals were.

 Neighbors and strangers knocking on doors to get people out of their homes and safe.

 Smoke filled the air for miles around as the fire raged and burned, carrying small particles of the structures that were burning, making it dangerous to breathe, to be outside or even open windows and doors.

 Help and welcome has been everywhere and abundant.
 So much so there were signs saying, No More Donations Please.
 So so many people pitching in to help strangers who needed it; to help one another.
 Strong, incredible leadership.
 So much kindness.